Wuffa of East Anglia

 Wuffa (or Uffa, Ƿuffa) is recorded in the Anglo-Saxon genealogies as an early king of East Anglia.
-If historical, he would have flourished in the 6th century.
+If historical, he would have lived in the 6th century.

 By tradition Wuffa was named as the son of Wehha and the father of Tytila, but it is not known with any certainty that Wuffa was an actual historical figure.
 The name Wuffa was the eponym for the Wuffingas dynasty, the ruling royal family of the East Angles until 749.

 Bede regarded Wuffa as the first king of the East Angles, but the author of the Historia Brittonum, writing a century later, named Wehha as the first ruler.

 Background

 The kingdom of the East Angles was an independent and long-lived Anglo-Saxon kingdom that was established after migrants arrived in southeast Suffolk from the area now known as Jutland.
 Rainbird Clarke identified Wehha as one of the leaders of the new arrivals: the East Angles are tentatively identified with the Geats of the Old English poem Beowulf.
 Historians have used sources such as the Anglian collection too as an aid in calculating a date for the establishment of the kingdom.
 Collingwood and Myers note the use of literacy sources and archaeological finds as evidence of how the region was settled during and after the 5th century, when various disparate groups arrived in Norfolk and Suffolk from different parts of the coast and the rivers of the Fens.

 The kingdom of the East Angles was bordered to the north and east by the North Sea, to the south by mainly impenetrable forests and by the Fens marshes on its western border.
 The main land route from East Anglia would at that time have been a corridor, along which ran the prehistoric Icknield Way.
 The Devil's Dyke (near modern Newmarket) may have at one time formed part of the kingdom's western boundary, but its construction cannot be dated accurately enough to establish it as of Anglo-Saxon origin.